actres5/marinette/README.md

 Another interesting projects that you should know about

 If you want me to add your project, then open an issue and I'll add you as fast as I can!
-The exception is proprietary software
+The exception is proprietary software though, won't add any of that here!

 ### Shells